peterwmacd/peterwmacd.github.io/index.md

 ### Interdisciplinary work
 **(supervised by Ji Zhu, UMich; Joel Rubenstein, VA Hospital and UMich Medicine)**

-- Predicting incident adenocarcinoma of the esophagus or gastric cardia using machine learning of electronic health records (paper in Gastroenterology)
+- Predicting incident adenocarcinoma of the esophagus or gastric cardia using machine learning of electronic health records (papers in Gastroenterology).

 ## Links